hpk42/muacrypt/doc/mutt.rst

     muacrypt add-account --use-system-keyring --use-key MY_EMAIL_ADDRESS_OR_KEY_HANDLE

-You generate a new key for exclusive use by muacrypt/Autocrypt instead of re-using an existing key.
+You may generate a new dedicated Autocrypt key ("gpg --gen-key") and then reference it for use by mutt/muacrypt instead of re-using an already existing key.

 .. note::